Stochastic gradient descent with gradient estimator for categorical features: Learning with categorical data

-\section{Related works}
+\subsection{Related works}

-As presented in \cite{DeepTabularSurvey} or \cite{RevisitingDeepForTabular}, tabular data, as opposed to images, are heterogeneous, i.e. they present high variability of data types and formats, in their underlying structure.
-Then often contain categorical input features and are strongly structured.
-This structure is thus specific to each tabular dataset and a modification of an input categorical feature might completely change the meaning of the concerned data while a pixel modification does not fundamentally change an image.
-For many tasks as binary or multiclass classification and regression, deep learning did not surpass tree models on tabular data yet as presented in \cite{DeepTabularSurvey} and is presented as its last “unconquered castle” by \cite{Kadra2021WelltunedSN}.
-Various architectures such as MLP, ResNet, Transformer, NET-DNF\dots have been applied to tabular data.
-We can split them into two categories: the raw deep learning Models and the adapted deep learning Models.
-The first rely on some known deep learning architectures that are directly applied on tabular data, without any modification of their architecture.
-The second one adapts deep learning architectures in order to better fit the tabular data specificity \cite{Arik2021TabNetAI} \cite{Song2019AutoIntAF} \cite{NODE}.
-These attempts did not outperform the standards models such as XGBoost from \cite{Chen2016XGBoostAS} or CatBoost from \cite{Ostroumova2018CatBoostUB} which are still the state-of-the-art in this domain, as presented in Figure \ref{fig:TabSurvey} from \cite{DeepTabularSurvey}.
+As described in \cite{DeepTabularSurvey} and \cite{RevisitingDeepForTabular}, tabular data exhibit heterogeneity, characterized by high variability of data types and formats, in their underlying structure, unlike images.
+They involve categorical input attributes and have a strong structure that is unique to each tabular dataset.
+Modifying a categorical attribute in the input may lead to a complete change in the meaning of the corresponding data, whereas changing a pixel in an image does not fundamentally alter the image.
+This data kind distinction can lead to different results for the same deep learning architectures, as shown in the case of adversarial learning \cite{MATHOV2022108377}.
+Even for simpler tasks such as binary or multiclass classification and regression, DL did not surpass yet tree models on tabular data yet as presented in \cite{DLisnotyouneed, DeepTabularSurvey}.
+Tabular data is depicted as the last “unconquered castle” by \cite{Kadra2021WelltunedSN} and multiple works asses the crucial need of further development in this direction \cite{Fayaz2022}.
+This holds even though various architectures such as MLP, ResNet, Transformer, NET-DNF \dots have been applied to them.

-Contrary to these tree-based approaches, one of the common point of all deep learning approaches applied on tabular data is to work with a training loss that assumes that every input category is concerned by every observation.